 There are also other potential challenges, such as how to cost-effectively maintain large databases of physical resources like publicly accessible AEDs and fire extinguishers.
 We believe advancement in digital technologies can help us address these challenges, by innovating the way information is managed and distributed.

 For example, we can develop mobile applications enhanced with design approaches such as gamification.
 Backed up with psychological research results, gamification mechanism can greatly enhance user experience and motivate users to participate in activities, including learning cardiac arrest intervention skills and crowdsourcing of AED information, where a large proportion of the expense involved in data collection can be saved.

+Comments: would you like to add the below additional sentences?

+We have implemented the first version of a crowdsourcing mobile application with gamification design that entices the public to provide / update / verify information about available AEDs in Singapore.
+A test trial conducted on a close community in NTU shows an encouraging participation level coming from these users.
+We intend to further improve the gamification design based on the feedback from the users.

 Digital media technologies such as virtual reality and augmented reality techniques can also be applied to enrich learning experience with a vivid and interactive interface.
 Optimized embedded system connected with cloud, possibly as part of communal or universal Internet of Things (IoT), can be employed to capture real-time data and eventually serve as data source for further machine learning.